mistral2e/Piggott_APSM_monitoring/VoltageAnalysis.md

 # Analysis of the Generator Voltage with deviated rotor

 In this file the effects of the rotor and stator deviation on the induced terminals voltage will be described.
 The analysis is based on oscillograms of the APMS voltage which is induced when the rotor is driven with constant speed.
+The approaches for analyzing the voltage with decreasing speed are described [here](./VoltageAnalysis_ndec.md).

 ## Effective RMS Value
 When the rotor is deviated, the flux linkage is reduced.
 The consequence is a lower voltage amplitude.
 This is confirmed by the measurement series.
 The voltage drops approx. 0.4 V when the bearing screw is loose, as calculated [here](./Voltage_Analysis/RotorDeviation_URMS_nconst.ipynb).

 <img src="./Voltage_Analysis/U_RotorDeviated.svg" width="600" />

 When the stator is inclined, there could be no significant variation of the effective voltage value be observed.
 [Link](./Voltage_Analysis/StatorInclination_URMS_nconst.ipynb) to the notebook.